aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 The Glue job will remove user sensitive fields: `invoiceId` and `accountId` during the ETL process.
 Note removal fields may depend on business use cases.
 The field `location` in this case is a coarse identifier not directly tie to user, so it is kept to be utilized in the lower environment analyze.

-Glue job will then upload processed data into `nonProductionBucket`, which will only contain following fields:
+Glue job will then upload processed data into `nonproductionDataBucket`, which will only contain following fields:

 | purchaseTime |	purchaseAmount |	purchaseItemNumber |	location |
 | --- | --- | --- | --- |